binarystash/jquery-custom-select/README.md

-# A plugin for customizing the appearance of select elements
+# jQuery Custom Select

-Cusotm Select is a jQuery plugin for customizing the appearance of select elements
+Custom Select is a jQuery plugin for customizing the appearance of select elements

 ## Getting Started